+This page is written for Vizy software version 0.1.100 or earlier.
+You can find the most recent documentation here.
 Vizy uses several Google services such as Google Photos, Google Sheets, and Gmail to communicate to the outside world and share its findings.
-The main advantage is that these are all free and robust services that many are familiar with using.
+The main advantage of these is that they are all free and robust services that many of us are familiar with.

 It's strongly recommended that you create a new Google account exclusively for your Vizy camera instead of using a personal Google account.
 If you have multiple Vizys, they can easily share a single Google account.
 Using a separate account for your Vizy(s) will prevent any thorny security issues if the credentials are compromised for some reason (theft, etc.) Particularly, you should keep all personal information (passwords, credit card numbers, etc.) free and clear of this account.
 You can create a new Google account here.

-Go to Vizy (unsafe) Since it's a separate Google account, you can be confident that you're not doing anything too unsafe such as compromising any personal information, etc.
+and Go to Vizy (unsafe Since it's a separate Google account, you can be confident that you're not doing anything too unsafe such as compromising any personal information, etc.

 Next, give Vizy access permissions to whatever it's asking for: